Escaping the Consulting Trap

 While these localized democratic movements are admirable and needed, more ambitious action is needed to restore democratic control over institutions and fight private sector encroachment.
 In their conclusion, the authors champion wider legislation that increases regulation, improved reporting from firms on their activities, and bans against certain “bad apples” in the consulting industry.
 The majority of the work to correct this neoliberal trend, however, is prescribed in the book to citizen-activists.
 In pushing back against this industry, there may be an opportunity to strengthen the movement.
 While the federal public service sector grows and plays catch up a decade after the Stephen Harper government’s cuts and freezes, public service workers face deskilling and vulnerability to future austerity, due to private sector encroachment.
 Public worker mobilization for better wages amid the affordability crisis in recent years has also demonstrated an appetite for labour’s leadership against the consulting trap, and could fight to bring outsourced services back into a reinvigorated public service.

-Hurl and Warner address the limits to their work, providing a traceable history to the Anglo-American consulting trap while offering some solutions to how we may restore democratic accountability.
+Hurl and Werner address the limits to their work, providing a traceable history to the Anglo-American consulting trap while offering some solutions to how we may restore democratic accountability.
 Out of scope, unfortunately, is the wreckage these corporate consultants have brought outside the West – namely, in the Global South.
 McKinsey’s 2022 corruption case in South Africa offers a clear example of TPSFs’ reach in the developing world, and a wider study should fully reckon with the modern-day colonialism these companies perpetuate.
 Similar Global South shortcomings abound in other works analyzing the consulting industry such as The Big Con released last year by Broadbent Fellow Mariana Mazzucato and co-author Rosie Collington.
 Nonetheless,The Consulting Trap offers a timely and alarming reading of the consultocracy in an Anglo-American context.

 Sign up for Perspectives